LostImbecile/DB-Legends-Sound-Extraction-Tool/README.md

   Some files are internally .avi or .usm.
 No need to add an extension.
 - The tool is filename sensitive and will redownload/re-extract any files with changed names.
 - Some later processes require full CPU usage, mainly conversion with ffmpeg as your antivirus will be very active.
-- Windows only; needs tweaking for Linux.
+- Works on Windows and possibly on Linux.

 ---